michael-steinert/AgileSoftwareDevelopmentDAO/README.md

 - **Governance Token**: The Governance Token gives Voting Power for each Account
 - **Governor**: The Governor contains the Logic and Mechanics to propose, vote and execute Proposals
 - **Time Lock**: The Time Lock is a Queue to enforce Time Gap between the Passing and Execution of a Proposal
-- **Target Contract**: The Target Contract is that Smart Contract on that the DAO is making Decisions
+- **Target Contract**: The Target Contract is that Smart Contract on that the DAO is going to make Decisions

 ### Time-related Concepts